My Hyperflexibility Was The Root Of So Many More Problems

 ”

 Hormones are a particularly significant factor when it comes to the gender disparity.
-“Testosterone tightens up connective tissue, builds muscle bulk, and stabilizes mast cells.
-Whereas estrogen loosens connective tissue and progesterone, particularly fluctuations in progesterone levels, destabilizes mast cells,” Dr. Reinhold explains.
+“Testosterone tightens up connective tissue, builds muscle bulk and stabilises mast cells.
+Whereas oestrogen loosens connective tissue and progesterone, particularly fluctuations in progesterone levels, destabilises mast cells,” Dr Reinhold explains.

 AdvertisementADVERTISEMENT